chemicalcraig/rtlstm/README.md

-TLSTM: Real-Time Quantum Dynamics with LSTMs
+RTLSTM: Real-Time Quantum Dynamics with LSTMs

 RTLSTM is a machine learning framework designed to accelerate Real-Time Time-Dependent Density Functional Theory (RT-TDDFT) simulations.
 It uses an LSTM architecture with residual connections to predict the time-evolution of the density matrix, bypassing expensive Kohn-Sham integration steps.